Lady Randolph Churchill: First marriage and children

+Newspaper drawing of Lady Randolph astride a bicycle, 1895 (Note: The mass-produced safety bicycle was a novel innovation in the 1890s, amongst other things enabling more freedom for modern young women of the time.
+See History of the bicycle.)

 As was the custom of the day in her social class, Lady Randolph played a limited role in her sons' upbringing, relying largely upon nannies, especially Elizabeth Everest.
 Winston worshipped his mother, writing her numerous letters during his time at school and begging her to visit him, which she rarely did.
 He wrote about her in My Early Life: "She shone for me like the evening star.
 I loved her dearly – but at a distance".
 After he became an adult, they became good friends and strong allies, to the point where Winston regarded her almost as a political mentor, and "on even terms, more like brother and sister than mother and son".

 Lady Randolph was well-respected and influential in the highest British social and political circles.
 She was said to be intelligent, witty, and quick to laughter.
 It was said that Queen Alexandra especially enjoyed her company, although Lady Randolph had been involved in an affair with her husband the king, which was well known to Alexandra.
 Through her family contacts and her extramarital romantic relationships, Lady Randolph greatly helped her husband's early career, as well as that of her son Winston.

 Lord Randolph died in 1895, aged 45.